TISUnion/Carpet-TIS-Addition/website/docs/commands.md

 - Experience Orb Entity

 Tracked entity spawning reasons
+- Block drop (item only)
+- Breeding
+- `/summon` command
+- Dropped from container (item only)
+- Dispensed by block
+- Spawned by item
+- Jockey
+- Jockey mount
 - Natural spawning
+- Enderman placed down a block (1.16+).
+Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
 - Nether portal pigman spawning
-- `/summon` command
-- Spawned by item
+- Spawned in raid as raider
-- Block drop (item only)
-- Dropped from container (item only)
 - Slime division
-- Zombie Reinforce
 - Spawned by spawner
-- Spawned in raid as raider
 - Be summoned by entity or block
+- Dismounts from a vehicle (1.16+).
+Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
-- Breeding
+- Zombie Reinforce
-- Dispensed by block
 - Mob drop (item and xp orb only)
 - Mob throw (item only)
-- Dismounts from a vehicle (1.16+).
-Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
-- Enderman placed down a block (1.16+).
-Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
 - Mob conversion
-- Trans-dimension from portal
+- Trans-dimension

 Note that only entities that have been tracked spawning will be counted to the statistic